We are acting on what works and what matters. All in.

 Ending homelessness in Scotland is possible if we act together on what works and what matters.
 A national Ending Homelessness Together plan was published in 2018 based on 70 recommendations made by the Minister-appointed Homelessness & Rough Sleeping Action Group.

 Homeless Network Scotland was a member of this expert group.
-We believe the plan puts Scotland on the right path to make an impact on homelessness.
+We believe the plan puts Scotland on the right path to make the right impact on homelessness.
 So we want to turn that plan into action and change on the ground.
 We Are All In.

 1. Rapid Rehousing